 - Are sleep, appetite, energy, or concentration noticeably different from your usual?

-- Have you had thoughts that you would be better off dead, or of hurting yourself in any way?
+- Have you had thoughts that you'd be better off dead, or of hurting yourself in any way?

 - Has work, school, parenting, or basic self-care become significantly harder?